pbparikh22/412_Final_Project/README.md

 <h3>Format Input:</h3>

 <p>
-The program takes in a directed graph<br>
+The program takes in a directed graph and finds the longest path from a single node source<br>
 this line contains number of vertices and number of lines to read<br>
 the following lines contains the vertex, destination vertex, and edge weight<br>